Solar Eclipse 2026

 A rare sunset eclipse

-This is the one thing to plan around: in Spain, totality happens with the Sun only5 to 12 degrees above the horizon.
+This is the one thing to plan around: in Spain, totality happens with the Sun only 3 to 12 degrees above the horizon.
 A building, a hill or a bank of haze to your west can hide the whole show.

-- The reward: a totally eclipsed Sun above the sunset colors, and a diamond-ring flash right over the horizon — photographs like nothing else this century.
+• The reward: a totally eclipsed Sun above the sunset colors, with the diamond-ring flash right over the horizon.

 Eclipse glasses, always